caiohamamura/radarboxplot-python/README.md

 ## Usage

-Basically the arguments are a two-dimensional array of `x` attributes, array of `y` classes (better the class name, because it will be the title of the subplots) and the `colNames` which are the column names to label the attributes accordingly.
+Basically the arguments are a two-dimensional array of `x` numerical attributes (either continuous and ordinal will make sense), array of `y` classes (better the class name, because it will be the title of the subplots) and the `colNames` which are the column names to label the attributes accordingly.
 They must be in the same order os the columns of the `x` array.

 Other parameters are:

-- `plotMedian`: if you want the median to be plotted
+- `plotMedian`: (boolean) if you want the median to be plotted
 - `color`: list of colors to paint the chart.
 The first will be the 25-75% percentile, the second color the total range and the third color will be the median line.
 - `nrows`: number of rows to arrange the subplots
 - `ncols`: number of columns to arrange the subplots